Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-URL of a [Checkpointz](https://github.com/ethpandaops/checkpointz) endpoint used to [start Teku from a recent state](../../get-started/checkpoint-start.md).
+The URL of a [Checkpointz](https://github.com/ethpandaops/checkpointz) endpoint used to [start Teku from a recent state](../../get-started/checkpoint-start.md).

 By default, Teku tries to download the finalized state from the endpoint.
 If it can't download the finalized state, it tries to download the genesis state.